 Now that you understand who should be involved in the incentive compensation program design process, let’s examine concepts and components of an incentive compensation plan, as well as a few overarching principles that should guide compensation plan construction.

-At Xactly, we like to think about them as the “ABCs” that form a foundation for well-designed compensation incentive plans:
+At Xactly, we like to think about them as the “ABCs of compensation” that form a foundation for well-designed compensation incentive plans:

 - How do you want your pay to be compared to market?